seenons/seenons-be-assignment/README.md

 - Implement caching strategy
 - Can you apply a better design pattern for the overall registration and data modeling?
 - Show us your understanding of Domain Driven Design and Loose Coupling

+## Disclaimer

+Please note that this assignment is not a direct representation of how Seenons built its software.
+It was designed with all levels of seniority in mind, so the concepts, patterns, and tools used are not entirely accurate.